ysndr/MSc-Thesis/chapter/evaluation.md

 To support completing records, the server must first be aware of separating tokens such as the period symbol, check whether the current position is part of a token that is preceded by a separator and finally resolve the parent element to a record.

 #### Performance

+In the experience survey performance was pointed out as a potential issue.
+Especially in connection with the diagnostics and hover feature.
+NLS was described to "queue a lot of work and not respond" and show different performance signatures depending on its usage.
+While comands resolved "instantaniously" on unmodified files, editing a file causes high CPU usage and generally "very slow" responses.
+An analysis of the measured runtime of $16761$ requests confirmed that observation.
+Both Hover and Update requests showed a wide range of latencies with some reaching more than two minutes.
+However, the data distribution also confirmed that latencies for most requests except `didOpen` are distributed well below one millisecond.
+The `didOpen` requests which are associated with the linearization process [@sec:linearization] peak around $1ms$ but longer latencies remain frequent [@fig:latency-distribution].
+Lookig deeper into the individual features, reveals signs of the aforementioned "stacking".
+As discussed in [@sec:special-cases] subsequent requests exhibit increasing processing times especially during peak usage.

+This behavior is caused by the architecture of the LSP and NLS' processing method.
+The Language Server Protocol is a synchronous protocol which requires the processing of all requests FIFO order.
+In effect, every request is delayed until previous requests are handled.
+This effect is particularly strong as the server is faced with a high volume.
+In the case of the trace for `didOpen` events the delay effect is greater than for other methods as `didOpen` is associated with a full analysis of the entire file.
+NLS architecture is heaviliy influenced by the desire to reuse as many elements of the Nickel runtime as possible to maintain feature parity with the evolving language core.
+Consequently file updates invoke a complete eager analysis of the contents;
+The entire document is parsed, typechecked and recorded to a linearization everytime.
+In contrast, all other methods rely on the linearization of a document which allows them to use a binary search to efficiently lookup elements in logarithmic time.
+Additionally, all requests regardless of their type are subject to the same queue.
+Given that `didOpen` requests make up $>80%$ of the recorded events, suggests that other events are heavily slowed down colaterally.

+Multiple ways exists to address this issue by reducing the average queue size.
+The most approachable way to reduce queue sizes is to reduce the number of requests the server needs to handle.
+The `didOpen` trace elements actually represents the joint processing path of initial file openings, and changes.
+NLS configures clients to signal changes both on save as well as following editor defined "change".
+The fact that it is the editor's responsibility to define what constitutes a changes means that some editors send invoke the server on every key press.
+In [@fig:correlation-opens] signs for such a behavior can be seen as local increases of processing time as the document grows.
+Hence, restricting analysis to happen only as the user saves the document could potentially reduce the load of requests substatially.
+Yet, many users prefered automatic processing to happen while they type.
+To server this pattern, NLS could implement a debouncing mechanism for the processing of document changes.
+The messages associated to document changes and openings are technically no requests but notifications.
+The specification of JSON-RPC which the LSP is based on defines that notifications are not allowing a server response.
+Clients can not rely on the execution of associated procedures.
+In effect, a language server like NLS, where each change notification contains the entire latest document, may skip the processing of changes.
+In practice, NLS could skip such queue items if a more recent version of the file is notified later in the queue.
+The queue size can also be influenced by reducing the processing time.
+Other language servers such as the rust-analyzer [@rust-analyzer] chose to process documents lazily.
+Update requests incrementally change an internal model which other requests use as a basis to invoke targeted analysis, resolve elements and more.
+The entire model is based on in incremental computation model which automates memoization of requests.
+This method however requires rust-analyzer to reimplement core components of rust to support incrementality.
+Therefore if one accepts to implement an incremental model of Nickel (including parsing and type checking) to enable incremental analysis in NLS, switching to a lazy model is a viable method to reduce the processing time of change notifications and shorten the queue.